newrelic/newrelic-quickstarts/CONTRIBUTING.md

 > The official name of the pack.

-- Required
+- `Required`
 - limited to 100 characters
-- The `Validate Packs / Ensure pack names are unique` job verifies name uniqueness.
+- The a Github Action verifies name uniqueness.
 - Avoid PR collisions by checking if any [open PRs](https://github.com/newrelic/newrelic-observability-packs/pulls) are using the same name you wish to use.
 - Pack names are stripped of any punctuation and white space is replaced by `-` before doing any comparisons.